Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • Point out anti-patterns you want to avoid.

-• Define composition and technology stack explicitly.
+• Define composition and tech stack explicitly.

 You can create the file (CLAUDE.md) manually or through the /init command.
 Claude will examine your project and generate an initial summary with all the context.
-You can also have multiple CLAUDE.md: one at the project root, others in subdirectories, all will be taken into account and processed.
+You can also have multiple CLAUDE.md: one in the project root, others in subdirectories, all will be taken into account and processed.

 Additionally, you can press # during a session to add rules automatically.

-Permission Management
+Permission Management and Security

 1CIRStN4gZmUmodCflb5sSrYuFBZQvfSzpS1IGfK.gif

-A recurring complaint about Claude Code is it asks for permission for everything (especially for sensitive operations).
+A recurring complaint about Claude Code is that it asks for permission for everything (especially for sensitive operations).
 Being a tool that has access to your command line, could it be any different?

-You can do it gradually, while working, or modify the configuration so Claude Code never asks you again.
+You can do it gradually, while working, or modify the configuration so that Claude Code never asks you again.

 Some examples: